 Benchmark 6: Encounters with workplaces

-- Year 10 students complete a week of work experience in the spring term. - Year 10 and 11 visit a nursery as part of the Childcare Development course. - The various subject faculties also run trips to local employers and places of work.
+- Year 10 students complete a week of work experience in the spring term. - The various subject faculties also run trips to local employers and places of work.

 Benchmark 7: Encounters with further and higher education